Chen Kenichi: Outside Iron Chef

 Chen was an avid baseball fan and stated that it would have been his choice to go professional but opted not to.

-Outside of Iron Chef, Chen also ran the Shisen Hanten (四川飯店, lit.
+Outside of Iron Chef, Chen was also an active restaurateur.
+He operated the Shisen Hanten (四川飯店, lit.
 "Sichuan restaurant") group of restaurants located in Akasaka, Ikebukuro and Roppongi in Tokyo, as well as Tokushima city in Tokushima Prefecture; Kure, Hiroshima; Matsuyama, Ehime; and Hakata-ku, Fukuoka.
 The restaurant was inherited from his father and he was the third to run it after his mother took over.